joshbduncan/illustrator-scripts/README.md

 3. Choose which attributes of the `SOURCE` object should be matched
     - Position: Match the artboard position of all `TARGET` objects to the `SOURCE` object.
     - Size: Match the dimensional size of all `TARGET` objects to the `SOURCE` object. *Accounts for compound paths and clipping masks.*
+    - Rotation: Set the rotation of all `TARGET` objects to that of the `SOURCE` object.
     - Layer: Insert all `TARGET` objects into the same layer as the `SOURCE` object.
     - Alignment: Align your `TARGET` objects to your `SOURCE` object (just like Illustrators built-in Align panel).
 4. Set the specifics for each attribute you have chosen to match.